 1. Superior Repeatability

 When induction is properly implemented into a process, you can count on the same result every time.
-A torch sometimes leads to inconsistent results and uneven heating, and the end product is only as good as the operator.
-If the operator moves on, or you need multiple operators over different shifts or days, quality can become an issue.
+Operator inconsistency with a torch sometimes leads to varying results and uneven heating.
+If an operator moves on, or you need multiple operators over different shifts or days, quality can become an issue.

 2. Faster Heating

 Induction typically heats parts to temperature more rapidly than a torch, resulting in a higher production rate.

 3. Process Safety

 There is no open flame with induction, resulting in enhanced workplace safety.
 Additionally, it introduces less heat into the working environment, creating a better environment for employees.

 The graphic above compares induction heating with other heat sources.
 More transferable heat means that the energy is used and transferred in a localized, precise manner.
 The graphic illustrates that induction heating is clearly superior over other heating methods often applied in a production process.

-So, in a nutshell, the benefits of induction are a production-boosting speed of heating, less footprint due to a reduced energy use and enhanced workplace safety.
+So, in a nutshell, the benefits of induction are a production-boosting rate of heating, less footprint due to reduced energy use and enhanced workplace safety.
 In short, induction helps you become cleaner and greener.

-Now, induction heating's optimal use and application depends largely on expert advise.
+Now, expert guidance is critical when determining the right induction solution for an application.
 Are you considering switching from torch or furnace heating to induction?
-Learn more about our exceptional lab testing service THE LAB at Ambrell.
-Are you interested in learning more about the features of this remarkable heating technology?
+Learn more about our exceptional lab testing service from THE LAB at Ambrell.
+Are you interested in learning more about the benefits of induction heating?
 Take a look at our extensive video library and see induction heating in action!